TBD54566975/developer.tbd.website/README.md

 - `pnpm start:widget`: Runs the completed web5 widget
 - `pnpm clear`: Runs docusaurus clear
 - `pnpm build`: Runs the production build for the site so it can be hosted by a static web server.
 The completed build will be in the folder `site/build`.
 - `pnpm test`: Runs the testsuites for the site and all examples, including browser tests.
-Requires Playwright, per installation instructions above.
+Requires Playwright and Java Development Kit, per installation instructions above.
-- `pnpm test:kotlin`: Runs the Kotlin testsuite
+- `pnpm test:kotlin`: Runs the Kotlin testsuite only
+- `pnpm test:swift`: Runs the Swift testsuite.
+Not included in the `pnpm test` lifecycle yet, only runs directly through this script.

 ## Extra Features